Evidence-based practice

 ("Virtual reality therap*" OR "Virtual reality glasses" OR "virtual reality technolog*" OR "virtual goggles" OR "VR goggles" OR Virtual Reality [Mesh] OR Virtual Reality Exposure Therapy [Mesh]) AND ("panic attack*" OR Phobic Disorders [Mesh] OR Panic Disorder [Mesh] OR Anxiety [Mesh] OR Anxiety Disorders [Mesh])

-The choice of databases when searching depends on the type of material you want to find.
-For evidence-based information searches, the SBU or Cochrane Library is a good place to start.
-You can then search for original articles in databases such as PubMed.
+The databases you choose depend on the type of material you want to find.
+For evidence-based information retrieval, it may be useful to start in SBU or the Cochrane Library, and then search for original articles in databases such as PubMed.

-- SBU, Statens beredning för medicinsk och social utvärdering External link.
+- SBU – Statens beredning för medicinsk och social utvärdering

-Systematic reviews in medicine and adjoining areas. - PubMed – Clinical Queries (RN) External link.
+Systematic reviews in medicine and related fields. - PubMed – Clinical Queries (RN)

-Searching for evidence-based resources available on the Internet, including material from SBU, Cochrane Library, HTA and PubMed.
-The search results are sorted and presented in hierarchical categories with a rather small selection of best evidence at the top.
+Search for evidence-based resources, including material from SBU, the Cochrane Library, HTA and PubMed.
+Search results are organised into categories, with a small selection of the best evidence shown first.

-Different types of review templates for systematic reviews. - GRADE External link.
+Various tools for assessing systematic reviews. - GRADE

-An international grading system often used in evidence grading to assess the reliability of the scientific basis. - PEDro scale External link.
+An international grading system used to evaluate the reliability of the scientific evidence. - PEDro scale

-The PEDro scale is used in the PEDro database to evaluate the quality of clinical trials.
+Used in the PEDro database to assess the quality of clinical trials.

 4. Apply the results